 - Swimming through the shallow waters is the best way to experience the El Boqueron Canyon.
 Although it’s an exhilarating experience, keep in mind that you will be swimming in currents and around rocks.

-- Boat tours are offered by many of the locals that live around the canyon.
+- Boat tours are offered by many of the locals who live around the canyon.
 For a small fee, they’ll take you out on their canoe for some of the most jaw-dropping views of the towering canyons above you.

 - Explore the caves that have been created by the limestone rocks.
-As you bob above the blue waters, you’ll see some of the impressive carved out stalagmites and stalactites.
+As you bob above the blue waters, you’ll see some of the impressive, carved-out stalagmites and stalactites.

-You didn’t think we’d leave Antigua off of the list, did you!?
+You didn’t think we’d leave Antigua off the list, did you!?
 This Spanish colonial town is arguably the most aesthetically pleasing city in the country, if not on the continent!
-Since there are different neighborhoods in the city, doing some research on where to stay in Antigua can make your trip a lot more enjoyable.
+Since there are different neighbourhoods in the city, doing some research on where to stay in Antigua can make your trip a lot more enjoyable.

 Antigua is also regarded as one of the best places to learn Spanish, and there are many highly regarded institutes and schools that teach students from all over the world!
 For this reason, and its convenient location, Antigua has become the most visited place in Guatemala.
+There are countless amazing hostels in Antigua

 Best Attractions

-- Iglesia de La Mercedes is a grand church styled in a classically Spanish-Baroque style with a dab of Moorish influence.
+- Iglesia de La Mercedes is a grand church styled in a classic Spanish-Baroque style with a dab of Moorish influence.
 Don’t miss the sprawling tiered water fountain that takes up the entire inside courtyard.

 - Cerro de la Cruz is the tallest hill that looms over the entire city of Antigua.
 Marked by a tall cross at the summit, you’ll be able to see panoramic views of the city and volcanic backdrop.

-#14 – Cobán – One of the Best Jungle Regions to Explore in Guatemala
+#14 – Cobán – One of the Best Jungle Regions to Explore in Guatemala¡

 The most famous nearby attraction is Semuc Champey, which is just outside of Lanquin.
 If you really want to get off the beaten path, consider visiting places like Moy Sac.
+Coban is also backpacker-friendly due to the cheap accommodation you can find.

-Cobán is close to many of Guatemala’s top national parks and reserves, and is one of the best places for tasting one of Guatemalan’s biggest exports – coffee!
+Cobán is close to many of Guatemala’s top national parks and reserves, and is one of the best places for tasting one of Guatemala’s biggest exports – coffee!
 Situated in the central highlands of Guatemala, coffee and cardamom are grown here.

 Best Attractions